Vishvesh-rao/CTF-Writeups/Locked_Dungeon1/README.md

 AND VOILLA YOU GET THE FLAG: `ctfFlag{Vishvesh_S_Rao}`

-in this case it is my own flag that i had to set as i couldnt `nc` to get the actul flag file :)
+in this case it is my own flag that i had to set as i couldnt `nc` to get the actull flag file :)